 Plan the SVA Annual National Conference

-The SVA National Conference is the nation's largest gathering of student veterans.
-Attend the 2017 National Conference in Anaheim, California on January 5-8 and enjoy testimonials from 2016.
+The SVA National Conference is the nation's largest annual gathering of student veterans.
+Save the date for NatCon 2020: January 3-5 in Los Angeles!

 Develop Sustainable Support